kai-thompson/eth-date-to-block/README.md

 const dater = new EthereumDater( web3.eth, // Web3 eth provider, required.
   {
     accuracy, // Optional.
-Returns block n seconds within this value if available.
+Returns a block number within n seconds this value if possible.
 By default 10. maxRetries, // Optional.
 Max amount of RPC calls allowed.
 By default 15.
   }
 );